nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 ### LINEAR: Flag for linear molecules

-If present, the code assumes the molecule is linear.
+If the `linear` keyword is present, the code assumes the molecule is linear.

 ### PROPERTY: How often to calculate molecular properties as part of the MD simulation

-If present, the code will look for the property block and calculate the requested properties.
+If the `property` keyword present, the code will look for the property block and calculate the requested properties.
 For example, `property 5` will calculate properties on the current geometry every 5 steps.
 Default: 0 (e.g properties are not computed)

 ### TDDFT: How often to peform TDDFT calculation as part of the MD simulation

-If present, the code will look for the tddft block and calculate the absorption spectrum.
+If the `tddft` keyword is present, the code will look for the tddft block and calculate the absorption spectrum.
 For example, `tddft 5` will perform tddft calculations on the current geometry every 5 steps.
 Default: 0 (e.g tddft is not run)